BCBS/IOSCO STATEMENT (JULY-19):

 But, for firms with an AANA between 8-50bn, the headline most will take home is that they have an extra year.

 Also remember that the bigger tidal wave is definitely Phase 6.
 Firms are well-advised to beat the inevitable industry queues by getting a headstart on their delivery.
+If they can, then Phase 6 firms should seriously consider going live in advance of 1st September 2021 in order to avoid those queues.

 2. LOWER volumes per phase, but now TWO tidal waves